-85. Over the past three years, WFP has received on average of USD 93 million per year for its PRRO, USD 28 million for its emergency operation and USD 12.9 million for UNHAS.
+87. Over the past three years, WFP has received on average of USD 93 million per year for its PRRO, USD 28 million for its emergency operation and USD 12.9 million for UNHAS.
 It has also raised an average of USD 15 million per year for its trust fund activities.
 In total, it has received approximately USD 150 million each year.
 Based on discussions and past experience, WFP expects to maintain similar or somewhat higher funding levels until 2020.
-WFP will actively seek multi-year funding agreements to increase predictability and help ensure consistent, high-quality programmes.
+In line with the commitments made at the World Humanitarian Summit, WFP will actively seek multi-year funding agreements to increase predictability and help ensure consistent, high-quality programmes.